mk2494/codeforces/README.md

 # codeforces
-notes and solutions of codeforces online judge
+Notes and solutions of attempted questions in codeforces rounds